SergioGordillo/SergioGordillo/README.md

 ### 👨🏽‍💻 Professional Experience

-I started in July 2020 to work as a freelance web developer. # Projects in progress:
+I started in July 2020 to work as a freelance web developer. <strong> Projects in progress: </strong>

   · I am developing a website for a property management company.
 I am using HTML5, CSS3 and JS <br>
   · I am developing a project for a gold/silver purchase shop.
 I am collaborating with two more people, and I am giving support with HTML5, CSS3 and learning a little bit about Bootstrap and React. <br>